MuseTag/musetag.github.io/10-quickstart.md

 ```

 In this example, Arthur is always brave (`.BRAVE`, permanent) but only tired in this context (`.tired`, temporary).
 Excalibur is always magical (`.MAGICAL`, permanent) and is explicitly marked as an object using the standard modifier `.Object`.

+There are also advanced modifiers, such as `.Geo(latitude, longitude)`, which can be used by editors to associate a place with its geographic coordinates for map visualization.

 ### Store Hidden Metadata